 • Finding meaning and stability when outcomes feel out of your control

-Therapy does not follow a rigid script.
-Each person brings a different history, different support systems, and a different relationship with hope and disappointment.
+Therapy does not follow a rigid script here it is customized to each human being whom, brings a different story, experience, history, support systems, and a different relationship.
 Mya works collaboratively with clients to understand what they actually need, rather than applying a one-size-fits-all framework.

 When Might You Consider Infertility Counselling?

 There is no single right moment to start.
 Some people come to therapy early in their fertility journey, as a proactive way to build emotional resilience before treatments begin.
-Others reach out after a particularly difficult loss or a failed cycle that left them feeling unmoored.
+Which is often recommended for those beginning their journey.
+Others may be finding this article now after being in it.
+Some reach out after a particularly difficult loss, medical dismissal, traumatic experience, or a failed cycle that left them feeling helpless and stuck.

 Some signs that counselling might be helpful right now: